-Many training methods can be used to teach your dog basic obedience, but positive reinforcement—using verbal praise, treats, toys, or petting—is most effective.
-For the best results, always have fun while using any training method.
-Vary your training sessions and treats, and add little challenges along the way so that your dog looks forward to training with you.
+Many different training methods can be used to teach your dog basic obedience, but positive reinforcement—using verbal praise, treats, toys, or petting—is most effective.
+Dogs tend to respond well to reward-based training.1 For the best results, follow these tips:

-Sit is a useful command that gives you control of Fido for your convenience and his safety.
+"Sit" is a useful command that gives you control of Fido for your convenience and his safety.
 It also gives him a positive alternative to behaviors you don't want, like jumping on you or spinning in circles while you try to put his leash on.

-- Hold a small treat in front of Fido's nose, slowly raise it just enough to clear his head, move it slowly toward his tail, and say “Sit."
+- Hold a small treat in front of Fido's nose.
+Slowly raise it just enough to clear his head, move it slowly toward his tail, and say, “Sit."
 As your dog's head comes up, his rear end will go down.